yamahigashi/Wav2Vec2FBX/README.md

 # Wav2Vec2FBX

-Generate an FBX of a phoneme lip-sync animation from an audio file, using Wav2Vec2 to analyze the phonemes.
+> Generate an FBX of a phoneme lip-sync animation from an sigle audio file, using Wav2Vec2 to analyze the phonemes.
+>
 ![alt text](https://github.com/yamahigashi/Wav2Vec2FBX/blob/doc/Screenshot_434.png?raw=true)